Why are Natural Gas - TTF Prices so high?

 What are the short-term drivers of Natural Gas - TTF prices?

-Over the 1 Month horizon the outlook is bullish due to drivers such as: - LNG exports from Malaysia - LNG imports to Japan Br(None) The top contrary drivers for the 1 Month horizon are: - LNG imports to Korea - LNG exports from Indonesia - Long term price trends
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - LNG exports from Malaysia - LNG imports to Spain - Short term price trends Br(None) The top contrary drivers for the 1 Month horizon are: - Long term price trends - The shape of the futures curve

 What are the long-term drivers of Natural Gas - TTF prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - Natural Gas EIA Stocks - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on ICE - LNG imports to China - Seasonality trends for the prediction week of year
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - Natural Gas EIA Stocks Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on ICE - LNG exports from Australia - The shape of the futures curve - Movements in the Russian Ruble

 Will the price of Natural Gas - TTF go up?